-Tip #7: Relying on Siblings to Use Their Money for the Benefit of a Special Needs Child Can Have Serious Adverse Effects
+Tip #7: Relying on Siblings to Use Their Money for the Benefit Child with a Disability Can Have Serious Adverse Effects

-Many family members rely on their other children to provide, from their own inheritances, for a child with special needs.
+Many family members rely on their other children to provide, from their own inheritances, for a child with a disability.
 This can be a temporary solution for a brief time, such as during a brief incapacity if their other children are financially secure and have money to spare.
 However, it is not a solution that will protect a child with special needs after the death of the parents or when siblings have their own expenses and financial priorities.